0chain/0chain/local/dubug_environment.md

 ## Debug config files

-Each time we debug a new chain we need to set up the miner and sharder working directories.
+Each time we debug a new chain we can set up the miner and sharder working directories as follows
 ```shell
 0chain/local/bin/clean.sh
 0chain/local/bin/init.setup.sh